Diagnose breast cancer from histopathological images using Artificial Intelligence

 - Error rate (ratio of instances misclassified): 1.5%

-- Specificity (ratio of real positive which are predicted positive): 98%
+- Specificity (ratio of real positives that the model predicts as positives): 98%

-- Sensitivity (ratio of real negative which are predicted negative): 100%
+- Sensitivity (ratio of real negatives that the model predicts as negatives): 100%

 7. Model deployment